OxfordCodeReviewNet/forum/README.md

 The Oxford Code Review Network is supported by the [Oxford Research Software Engineering group](https://www.rse.ox.ac.uk/) and [Reproducible Research Oxford](https://ox.ukrn.org/).
 Everyone is welcome to contribute to this repository, see [the contributing guidelines](CONTRIBUTING.md).

-OxCRN aims at building an active and welcoming community through regular events.
-Please subscribe to [oxcrn-announce@mailist.ox.ac.uk](mailto:subscribe-oxcrn-announce@maillist.ox.ac.uk) to receive updates.
+OxCRN aims at building an active and welcoming community through [regular events](#whatshappening).
+Please subscribe to [the OxCRN mailing list](mailto:subscribe-oxcrn-announce@maillist.ox.ac.uk) to receive updates. :incoming_envelope:

 ## <a name="guidelines"></a> Code review guidelines